Sweyn III of Denmark: Civil war

 For the next years, Sweyn fought a civil war against Canute for the kingship of Denmark, supported by Valdemar.
 Canute was supported by Archbishop Eskil, but Sweyn moved to secure Eskil's loyalty by granting the Archbishop of Lund land holdings in Scania and Bornholm.
 Sweyn subsequently defeated Canute on Zealand, to confine him to Jutland.
 In 1147, Sweyn and Canute united to support the Wendish Crusade.
 As Sweyn engaged the Wends in naval battle, he received little support from Canute, and lost his flagship.
 The civil war was soon re-ignited.

 After several battles, Sweyn conquered Funen and parts of Jutland, and set Valdemar up as Duke of Schleswig.
 Sweyn then campaigned with Etheler von Dithmarschen against Adolf II of Holstein, a supporter of Canute.
 Sweyn succeeded in banishing Canute in 1150, and Canute's re-entry with German troops in 1151 was also repulsed.
 Both Canute and Sweyn sought the support of Conrad III of Germany.
 In 1152, Frederick I was crowned King of Germany, and he brokered a deal in Merseburg later that year.
 The deal made Sweyn "premier king", with Canute eligible to receive a substantial portion of Denmark, and Valdemar keeping the Duchy of Schleswig.
-However, Sweyn only granted Canute small holdings, breaking the agreement, and Sweyn's position in Denmark was further undermined by his alleged tyrant manners and his pro-German behaviour.
+However, Sweyn only granted Canute small holdings, breaking the agreement, and Sweyn's position in Denmark was further undermined by his alleged tyrannical conduct and his pro-German attitude.